 Campground amenities include picnic tables, fire rings, flush toilets, pay showers, potable water, and a general store.
 The big draw of course is the beach where you can swim, play in the sand, and walk along the shore.
 A bike path on the inland side of the campground serves as a starting point for a ride along the coast.
 You can easily bike to the 132-site campground at El Capitán State Beach, a couple miles to the east.

 For those who are not camping, there is a day use parking area with picnic tables and charcoal grill near the beach.
-A $10 fee to enter the state park (as of April, 2013) will be charged for each vehicle using the day use area.
+A $10 fee to enter the state park (price as of 2017) is charged for each vehicle using the day use area.
 This is also the fee to add an additional vehicle to a campsite.

 Refugio State Beach has an intriguing past, as a park sign explains: